The G-invariant graph Laplacian: Introduction

+In~\cite{steerMaps}, it was shown how to construct the graph Laplacian from all given images and all their infinitely many in-plane rotations.
+This construction is deemed ``the steerable graph Laplacian''.
+A key result of~\cite{steerMaps} is that the steerable graph Laplacian converges to the Laplace-Beltrami operator on~$\man$ (in this case a~$SO(2)$-invariant compact manifold) faster than the graph Laplacian~\eqref{intro:classicalNormGLDef}.
+Specifically, it was shown that the steerable graph Laplacian approximates $\Delta_{\man}$ with an error that is given asymptotically by

+The latter error converges to zero at a rate that depends on $d-1$, and so converges to zero faster than the corresponding error term~\eqref{intro:classicalConv} of the standard graph Laplacian~\eqref{intro:classicalNormGLDef}, whose convergence rate depends on~$d$.
+This improved convergence rate is attributed to the following two facts.
+The first is that all infinitely many in-plane rotations of each given image are known.
+The second is that the action of the rotations group on the image manifold~$\man$ accounts for one dimension of~$\man$ (since planar rotations are parametrized by a single angle in~$[0,2\pi)$).
+Combining these two facts implies that the error depends only on~$d-1$ dimensions.
 Furthermore, it was shown in~\cite{steerMaps} that the eigenfunctions of the steerable graph Laplacian are tensor products between certain $N$-dimensional vectors and complex exponentials.
 This special form of the eigenfunctions gives rise to efficient algorithms for their computation.
-These eigenfunctions are used in~\cite{steerMaps} for filtering noisy functions on $\man$ using a Fourier-like scheme, and are shown to result in an improved error bound compared to the eigenvectors of the standard graph Laplacian~\cite{diffMapsSigProc}.
+These eigenfunctions are used in~\cite{steerMaps} for filtering noisy functions on $\man$ using a Fourier-like scheme, and are shown to result in an improved error bound compared to the bound achieved by employing the eigenvectors of the standard graph Laplacian~\cite{diffMapsSigProc}.